creative-co/toolbox/README.md

 ##jss_template

-Provide plain templates to clientside JS.
+Provides plain templates to clientside JS.

 Put HTMLs you want in JS somewhere in assets subdirectory, give them `jss` extension.
 They will be bundled into JSS top-level JavaScript object respecting paths to them.

 For example, `app/assets/javascripts/templates/posts/index.jss` will be available as String by `JSS.templates.posts.index`.

+##js_routes

+Provides access from js code to all your application named routes.
+In Rails version > 3.1 just require 'routes.js' in your js files or directly include it into view.

+You can hide some important routes from js, for example:
+`get '/some_secret_route', :to => 'secret_controller#secret_action', :hidden => true`

 ##Installation: